E. Whiteland Outdoor, LLC (Off Premises Signs)

 - Legal Notice for Settlement Hearing

 The Applicant has proposed a Zoning Ordinance Amendment (both Text and Map) which would relocate the Township’s “billboard district” (the area in which off-premises signs would be permitted) from areas along Rt.
 30 to an area along the south side of Rt.
-202. The Ordinance Amendments can be reviewed on the following webpage.
-The proposed Ordinance Amendments were adopted at a public hearing on February 1, 2021:
+202. The proposed Ordinance Amendments were adopted at a public hearing on February 1, 2021

 Planning Commission meeting on December 15, 2020: The livestream of this meeting was recorded.
 The links below provide bookmarks to various points of discussion during the presentation by the Applicant (recorded livestream):